stratamatch: Prognostic ScoreStratification using a Pilot Design: Study design

-The \pkg{stratamatch} package uses a pilot design to estimate a quantity called the prognostic score (proposed by \cite{hansen2008prognostic}), defined here as an individual’s expected outcome under the \textit{control} assignment, with respect to their baseline covariates.
-Because of this nature of the prognostic score, the prognostic model must be fit on control individuals only, and then extrapolated to the treatment group.
 In the \pkg{stratamatch} approach, a random subsample of controls is extracted as a pilot set to fit a prognostic model, and that model is then used to estimate prognostic scores on the mix of control and treated individuals in the analysis set.
 The observations in the analysis set can then be stratified based on the quantiles of the estimated prognostic score, and matched by propensity score within strata (see section \ref{sec:software}).